Creating a design¶

 ...

-# specify external ports connections
+# specify the external port connections

 {ip_instance_name}: